Discussion 7: OOP

 The number of times caps_lock has been pressed is either self.caps_lock.pressed or Button.caps_lock.pressed.

 The output attribute is a function that can be called: self.output(self.letter) or self.output(self.letter.upper()).
 You do not need to return the result.
-Instead return self afterward in order to return the button that was pressed.

 The keys can be created using a dictionary comprehension: self.keys = {c: Button(c, ...) for c in LETTERS}.
 The call to Button should take c and an output function that appends to self.typed, so that every time one of these buttons is pressed, it appends a letter to self.typed.